brooklynrail/brooklynrail-platform/content/people/kathe-burkhart.md

   Hyperallergic, Evergreen Review, Esopus_, among many others.
 Regency Arts Press published a monograph of her paintings, _The Liz Taylor Series: The First Twenty Five Years_ in 2007.
-She is currently at work on a forthcoming book of stories, "Almost Heaven". '
+She is currently at work on a forthcoming book of stories, \"Almost Heaven\". '
 portraits:
   - media: 2021/04/kathe-burkhart
 ---